 Combined therapy methods are superior when compared to psychological or medical treatments alone14.
 Men who seek immediate results will benefit from the Pelay Gel, while the 90-day guide can provide long-term relief from PE.

 Enjoy your sex life: The Ultimate Way to Last Longer in Bed

 Do not lose hope in your quest to overcome premature ejaculation!
-On average, 50-95% of men using a combination of the described sexual techniques learned how to last longer in bed.
+On average, 50-95% of men using a combination of the described sexual techniques noticed a drastic improvement in their stamina.
 You will become the master of your ejaculations by including short and long term practices that will drastically improve both you and your partner’s sexual satisfaction.
 Millions of men around the world have learned how to control their premature ejaculation- dedicate yourself to these life-changing techniques and soon you can too!

 - Abdo, C.H., Afif-Abdo, J., Otani, F., Machado, A.C.
 2008.
 Sexual satisfaction among patients with erectile dysfunction treated with counseling, sildenafil, or both.
 J Sex Med, 5:1720–6.

 - American Psychiatric Association.
 1994.
 Diagnostic and statistical manual of mental disorders (4th ed.).
 Washington, D.C.